 Donate Frequent Flyer Miles to Support Charity Work

-While cash and goods are the preferred donations of relief organizations, frequent flyer miles can help transport skilled workers and volunteers to help rebuilding.
+While cash and goods are the preferred donations of relief organizations, frequent flyer miles can help transport skilled workers and volunteers for the rebuilding process.
 All four major American carriers — American Airlines, Delta Air Lines, Southwest Airlines, and United Airlines — all allow frequent flyers to donate their miles direct to non-profit organizations in increments of 1,000 miles.

-Those who have extra frequent flyer miles to spare can help bring needed help to the affected areas at no monetary cost to them.
-However, it is important to note that frequent flyer mile donations do not count as tax deductible, nor do they provide other incentive for the donor — including the ability to earn cash back, points, or miles from travel rewards credit cards.
+Those who have extra frequent flyer miles to spare can use them to bring needed help to the affected areas at no monetary cost.
+However, it is important to note that frequent flyer mile donations do not count as tax deductible, nor do they provide other incentives for the donor — including the ability to earn cash back, points, or miles from travel rewards credit cards.
 In this context, travelers may be better off offering of cash or goods instead.

 04 of 05